Teacher Guide

 Lessons 1-3 map nearly 1:1 with the v1 versions.
 Same keys, same order.

 Lessons 4-7 are significantly restructured, with different ordering, more exercises, and paired technique/practice drills.
-The same keys are covered, with more complete symbol coverage in Lesson 7.
-Teachers should plan these lessons as new content rather than trying to map old exercise numbers.
+The same keys are covered in Lessons 4, 5, and 6.
+Lesson 7 now fully completes keyboard symbol coverage.

 The v1 versions remain available at their current URLs.